ROM-mm/ROM-mm/README.md

 ## Who am I  👋
-# “Known as a Notable Engineer”
+# Pragmatic engineer from northern Brazil
 With over 15 years of experience in technology, I specialize in building scalable data platforms, designing robust systems, and implementing MLOps pipelines.
 I have a deep understanding of data engineering best practices, cloud-native architectures, and software engineering principles, enabling me to lead the design and execution of complex, high-performance systems.
 My focus is on driving innovation and ensuring efficiency, reliability, and scalability in every solution I develop

 ----